How to Use Social Media in the Hospitality Industry the Right Way

 Use Blogging to Add Value

 Start a blog on your site.
-It’s a great place to consistently add new content.
+It’s a great place to add new content consistently.
 It provides a wealth of information to your users, and you can easily link to it from your social media accounts.
 You could also promote it by partnering with other industry sites.

 Write about upcoming promotions or events, local landmarks, or the unique inspiration for your menu.
-You can provide dining and travel tips, or get your employees to add their own insights.
+You can provide dining and travel tips or get your employees to add their insights.

-Another option is to find professional writers that work remotely.
+Another option is to find professional writers who work remotely.
 Discussing topics and seeing work on your blog will be a satisfying experience for aspiring writers.

 Leverage Social Proof

 The value of online reviews can’t be over-stressed.
 Another user’s recommendation may be the factor that convinces visitors to book a room or attend an event.
-These testimonials, or social proof, are referenced by almost 98 percent of customers making travel plans.
+Almost 98 percent of travel plan customers reference these testimonials or social proof.

 As an example of the power of online reviews, one experimenter created a fictitious London restaurant on TripAdvisor and began supplying his own positive feedback.
-In six months, the non-existent “Shed” reached TripAdvisor’s number one ranking spot.
+The non-existent “Shed” reached TripAdvisor’s number one ranking spot in six months.

-Even negative reviews can be turned into advantage.
-In fact, the more scathing the review, the more opportunity you have to defuse it, and entertain followers, by making a humorous response.
+Even negative reviews can be turned into an advantage.
+In fact, the more scathing the review, the more opportunity you have to defuse it and entertain followers by making a humorous response.

 In Conclusion

 Social media is invaluable for promotion within the hospitality industry.
 Utilize striking images, useful information, and positive reviews to draw visitors.
-If you back these up with a good customer experience, you’ll find your following growing steadily.
+If you back these up with a good customer experience, your following will grow steadily.
 So, what are you waiting for?

 Author Bio: Jasmine Williams covers the good and the bad of today’s business and marketing.
 When she’s not being all serious and busy, she’s usually hunched over a book or dancing in the kitchen, trying hard to maintain rhythm, and delivering some fine cooking (her family says so).